 - Herschel Supply Co.
 Wheelie Outfitter, Peacoat Parlour

 If boat trips are in your plans, a dry bag comes in handy.
 A dry bag will keep a few comforts nice and dry in the boat (or if the weather is bad), and you can also bring your camera without worry.
 You can also use a dry bag to store your wet gear and keep it separate from everything else.
+We’ve listed a couple bags below, and you can also check out our roundup on the best dry bags.

 In the past, I would have never taken a towel on a trip because I assumed they would take up too much space in my bag.
 But that was before I was introduced to Turkish towels.
 Turkish towels are compact, light, they dry super fast, and an added bonus is that they’re pretty darn good-looking.
 After making their acquaintance I never travel without one.